 Complete List of Mountain Passes in India and Himalayas

-India is surrounded by two hostile neighbors in north i.e. Pakistan and China and these Mountain passes in India give an edge to Indian Army to move necessary reinforcement at time.
-Not only the passes in India are helpful for Army, the passes in Himalayas are important for people living in Himalayan Valley.
-These Mountainous passes in allows local people to easily travel from one place to another and arrange necessary goods.
+India is surrounded by two hostile neighbors in the north i.e. Pakistan and China and these Mountain passes in India give an edge to the Indian Army to move necessary reinforcement at the time.
+Not only the passes in India are helpful for the Army, but the passes in the Himalayas are also important for people living in Himalayan Valley.
+This Mountainous passes in allows local people to easily travel from one place to another and arrange necessary goods.
 In this article, we would be covering Passes in India and specifically Passes in Himalaya Mountain Range of India.
-We would cover some of the important Mountain passes in India and their importance for Indian Army, some of the highest mountainous passes in the world and important valleys connected by these mountain passes in India.
+We would cover some of the important mountain passes in India and their importance for the Indian Army, some of the highest mountain passes in the world and important valleys connected by these mountain passes in India.

 List of Mountain Passes Situated in Himalaya Range in India

-As mentioned earlier, Himalaya Range runs from Jammu & Kashmir to Arunanchal Pradesh, thereby creating substantial number of passes in India.
+As mentioned earlier, Himalaya Range runs from Jammu & Kashmir to Arunachal Pradesh, thereby creating a substantial number of passes in India.
 The height of Mountainous passes in India varies from 2500 Meters (8000 feet) to 5500 meters (18000 feet).
-Almost every state of India through which Himalayan Range passes has substantial number of passes.
+Almost every state of India through which Himalayan Range passes has a substantial number of passes.
 To better cover this article, we would list all the passes situated in India state wise with records held by them (if any).
 The Himalayan Range has nearly 40 Mountainous passes in India and they are predominately situated in 5-6 states of India.

 Mountain Passes Situated in Siachen Glacier in India

 - Sia La: Sia La pass is another pass situated in Siachen Glacier.
 Sia La pass is situated at an altitude of 5,589 meters (18,337 feet) and provides a gateway to Siachen Glacier.
-Sia La Pass was captured by Indian Army from Pakistan in 1984 under Operation Meghdoot.
+Sia La Pass was captured by the Indian Army from Pakistan in 1984 under Operation Meghdoot.

-- Bilafond La: Bilafond La pass is situated in Siachen Glacier at an elevation of 5,450 meters (17,881 feet) and it was also captured by Indian Army from Pakistan in 1984.
+- Bilafond La: Bilafond La pass is situated in Siachen Glacier at an elevation of 5,450 meters (17,881 feet) and it was also captured by the Indian Army from Pakistan in 1984.
 India currently maintains a fortified military base at Bilafond La as it lies on the strategic Silk Road.
 The word Bilafond La “Pass of the Butterflies” and this pass lies on Actual Ground Position Line that divides current positions of Indian and Pakistani troops in the Siachen Glacier region.
-The Actual Ground Position Line is nearly 110 Km long that runs form Indira Col to NJ9842.
+The Actual Ground Position Line is nearly 110 Km long that runs from Indira Col to NJ9842.

 - Karakoram Pass: Karakoram pass is situated at an altitude of 5,540 meters (18,176 feet) and acts as a passage between India and China.
-In past Karakoram Pass played a significant role in the flourishing trade on the Silk Route between India-China and Central Asia but in the year 1949 the pass was shut down.
+In past, Karakoram Pass played a significant role in the flourishing trade on the Silk Route between India-China and Central Asia but in the year 1949, the pass was shut down.
 Karakoram Pass was one of the highest trade route in the world and the border between India and China is indicated by two heaps of stones at a distance of 50 feet, one at Indian side and other at Chinese side.

 Mountain Passes Situated in State of Jammu & Kashmir in India